v-harrishe/azure-docs/articles/batch/pool-endpoint-configuration.md

 title: Configure node endpoints in Azure Batch pool
-description: How to configure or disable access to SSH or RDP ports on compute nodes in an Azure Batch pool. ms.topic: how-to ms.date: 02/13/2018
+description: How to configure or disable access to SSH or RDP ports on compute nodes in an Azure Batch pool. ms.topic: how-to
+author: rockboyfor
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
+ms.author: v-yeche
 ---

 # Configure or disable remote access to compute nodes in an Azure Batch pool

-By default, Batch allows a [node user](/rest/api/batchservice/computenode/adduser) with network connectivity to connect externally to a compute node in a Batch pool.
+By default, Batch allows a [node user](https://docs.microsoft.com/rest/api/batchservice/computenode/adduser) with network connectivity to connect externally to a compute node in a Batch pool.
 For example, a user can connect by Remote Desktop (RDP) on port 3389 to a compute node in a Windows pool.
 Similarly, by default, a user can connect by Secure Shell (SSH) on port 22 to a compute node in a Linux pool.

 In your environment, you might need to restrict or disable these default external access settings.
-You can modify these settings by using the Batch APIs to set the [PoolEndpointConfiguration](/rest/api/batchservice/pool/add#poolendpointconfiguration) property.
+You can modify these settings by using the Batch APIs to set the [PoolEndpointConfiguration](https://docs.microsoft.com/rest/api/batchservice/pool/add#poolendpointconfiguration) property.

 ## About the pool endpoint configuration
-The endpoint configuration consists of one or more [network address translation (NAT) pools](/rest/api/batchservice/pool/add#inboundnatpool) of frontend ports.
+The endpoint configuration consists of one or more [network address translation (NAT) pools](https://docs.microsoft.com/rest/api/batchservice/pool/add#inboundnatpool) of frontend ports.
 (Do not confuse a NAT pool with the Batch pool of compute nodes.)
 You set up each NAT pool to override the default connection settings on the pool's compute nodes.

-Each NAT pool configuration includes one or more [network security group (NSG) rules](/rest/api/batchservice/pool/add#networksecuritygrouprule).
+Each NAT pool configuration includes one or more [network security group (NSG) rules](https://docs.microsoft.com/rest/api/batchservice/pool/add#networksecuritygrouprule).
 Each NSG rule allows or denies certain network traffic to the endpoint.
 You can choose to allow or deny all traffic, traffic identified by a [service tag](../virtual-network/network-security-groups-overview.md#service-tags) (such as "Internet"), or traffic from specific IP addresses or subnets.

 ### Considerations
-* The pool endpoint configuration is part of the pool's [network configuration](/rest/api/batchservice/pool/add#networkconfiguration).
+* The pool endpoint configuration is part of the pool's [network configuration](https://docs.microsoft.com/rest/api/batchservice/pool/add#networkconfiguration).
 The network configuration can optionally include settings to join the pool to an [Azure virtual network](batch-virtual-network.md).
 If you set up the pool in a virtual network, you can create NSG rules that use address settings in the virtual network.
 * You can configure multiple NSG rules when you configure a NAT pool.
 The rules are checked in the order of priority.
 Once a rule applies, no more rules are tested for matching.